servicegraph-foss/servicegraph-py/README.md

    builder.services.add_transient(TransientService)
    # ValueError: Transient services cannot depend on scoped services
    ```

-   **Why prohibited**: Transient services can be created outside of a scope context, but scoped services require scope context.
-This would create orphaned scoped instances.
+   **Why prohibited**: Transient services can be created outside of a scope context, but scoped services are restricted to a specific scope.
+Scoped services have a narrower lifetime than transient services, so allowing this dependency would create orphaned scoped instances that outlive their intended scope.

-3. **Valid Dependency Patterns** ✅
+3. **Scoped services CAN depend on anything** ✅

    ```python
    # ✅ VALID - Scoped can depend on Transient
    class ScopedService: